Internal energy and information flows mediate input and output power in bipartite molecular machines: Discussion

 \section{Discussion}

-In this paper we investigated the energy and information flows in strongly coupled rotary motors.
-In a barrierless system, tight coupling maximizes the output power and transduced power, while the information flow in such a system is zero and the entropy production rates are equal only at tight coupling.
-On the other hand, in a system with energy barriers, intermediate coupling strength maximizes output power $\mathcal{P}_{\rm \Y}$ and \tc\ $\beta \mathcal{P}_{\rm \X \to \Y} + \dot{I}_{\rm \X}$ and equalizes subsystem EPRs, roughly the same coupling strength in all cases.
+In this paper we used a simple model, capturing the essential physics of two strongly coupled stochastic rotary motors, to investigate the effect of coupling strength on internal energy and information flows within a molecular machine and their relation to output power. \stkout{investigated the energy and information flows in strongly coupled rotary motors.} In a barrierless system, tight coupling maximizes the output power and transduced power, while the information flow in such a system is zero and the entropy production rates are equal only at tight coupling.
+On the other hand, in a system with energy barriers, intermediate coupling strength maximizes output power $\mathcal{P}_{\rm \Y}$ and \tc\ $\beta \mathcal{P}_{\rm \X \to \Y} + \dot{I}_{\rm \X}$ (summing the transduced power and information flow from upstream to downstream subsystem) and equalizes subsystem EPRs (quantifying subsystem-specific capacity losses), roughly the same coupling strength in all cases.
+These findings are rationalized by local subsystem-specific second laws demonstrating that the \tc~forms a lower bound for the input power and an upper bound for the output power.

 Equal EPRs correspond to dissipation equally distributed over the subsystems.
 Symmetric modeling of the two subsystems---the same energy landscapes with equal numbers of metastable states, equal friction coefficients, equal barrier heights, and coupling that is symmetric around the relative coordinate $\ex - \ey$---likely play a role in the coinciding phenomena such as maximum output power and equal EPRs.
 In the absence of these symmetries, EPRs need not be equal at any coupling strength, even at tight coupling.
 It would be interesting to find a condition on subsystem EPRs coinciding with maximal output power in more general models.